 The advantages of the bat-winged form became quickly apparent, as these tweaks realized the richness of the largely unexplored far twilight and night-bound portions of Mazukata's Holiday.
 The nightsider's adaptations allowed then to make a far more detailed examination of the separate nightside chemosynthetic ecology built around various volcanic hotspots both on land and under the water.
-These explorations provided the colonists with a wealth of valuable new biologicals, including several new anagathics and intelligence enhancing drugs.
+These explorations provided the colonists with a wealth of valuable new biologicals, including several new anti-senescence and intelligence-enhancing drugs.

 Meanwhile, orbital telescopes around Mazukata's Holiday noted great changes occurring on Graymalkin.
 For the first fifteen years, the Vermilion Trader hovered over the planet, sending down small probes that seeded the northern hemisphere with various varieties of construction nanotech.
 Since their agreement prevented any local spaceships or probes from coming within 2 million km of Graymalkin, observers could not determine the exact nature of this construction.
 Then, in 2318, a large conversion drive starship entered the system.
 Failing to respond to or acknowledge any messages from the colonists, it proceeded directly to Graymalkin, where it hovered over the southern hemisphere, and seeded it with its own construction nanotechnology.
 The world's sulfuric clouds then became so thick that reliable images became impossible.
 The colonist's theories included everything from two wandering archailects playing a vast board game to some form of transhuman courtship and sexuality.
 Others wondered if the Vermilion Trader's primary purpose in this whole endeavor was to create two new types of interdependent winged Tweaks and if the entire use of Graymalkin was a ruse to attempt to conceal this fact.
 The sulfur clouds began clearing in 2372, revealing the rapidly decaying ruins of various kilometer-long constructions.
 In 2373, the last of these structures fell into rubble and the two ships departed in opposite directions.
 The only intact structure remaining on the planet was a small building housing three functional displacement drives.

-Almost all of the other structures had been reduced to undifferentiated rubble - nanotech disassemblers were used when the lease ended.
+Almost all of the other structures had been reduced to undifferentiated rubble: nanotech disassemblers had been used when the lease ended.
 However, a few structures partially escaped destruction.
-Most are extremely tall and originally exceeded 2 km in height.
-All of these remaining structures are partially filled with partially ruined devices of unknown function.
-These buildings also extend at least 500 m underground (they are build of hyper-strong materials that can withstand Graymalkin's frequent seismic activity).
-The lower levels connect to long straight tunnels that seem to have connected the various structures.
-The tunnels range between 0.3 and 10 meters in diameter.
-Most tunnels have been destroyed and collapsed by disassemblers.
-However, in two cases, 5 meter in diameter tunnels still connect partially intact structures.
+Most were extremely tall and originally exceeded two km in height.
+All of these remaining structures were partially filled with ruined devices of unknown function.
+These buildings were built of hyper-strong materials that could withstand Graymalkin's frequent seismic activity and extended at least 500 m underground.
+Their lower levels connected to long straight tunnels that seemed to have connected the various structures.
+The tunnels ranged between 0.3 and 10 meters in diameter.
+Most tunnels had been destroyed and collapsed by disassemblers.
+However, in two cases, 5 meter diameter tunnels still connected partially intact structures.

 While the inhabitants of Mazukata's Holiday avoided these buildings for more than a century, by 2600 several mining concerns had actually moved into the partial structures.
 Although many individuals who lived and worked in them reported unusually vivid and confusing dreams, no other atypical phenomena were noted.